 Vivo X90 series also brings major improvements in portrait and night photography.
 For this, the company has been working closely with its imaging partner Zeiss.

 This time around, there is also an Ultra-Clear Quality Engine which, like its name suggests, brings out the best possible clarity in the image.
 It does so by recovering optical information lost because of optical imperfection.
-There is even a multi-frame model for periscope lenses that further refines the image’s dynamic range using the ambient light sensor.
+A multi-frame model for periscope lenses further refines the image’s dynamic range using the ambient light sensor on the X90 Pro+.

-To improve night photography, Vivo has doubled the ISO up to 102,400 on the X90 series.
+Vivo has doubled the ISO to 102,400 on the X90 Pro series to improve night photography.
 Vivo believes this will allow users to take low-light shots without a tripod or a long exposure.

 Design and Display

 Moving on, Vivo X90 Pro and Pro+ models have striking resemblance starting with the curved AMOLED display measuring 6.78-inch in diagonal.
-There is a center-aligned circular cutout for the Both phones benefit from the 120Hz refresh rate, HDR10+ certification, and the peak brightness of 1300 nits.
-However, the display on the X90 Pro+ is sharper compared to the non-Pro+ model.
+There is a center-aligned circular cutout for the 32MP selfie shooter.
+Both phones benefit from the 120Hz refresh rate, HDR10+ certification, and a peak brightness of 1300 nits.
+However, the X90 Pro+ has a sharper 1400p resolution compared X90 Pro’s 1260p.

 Rest of the specs

 Vivo’s latest flagships also differ in the battery department.
 The X90 Pro is fueled by a 4,870mAh battery with support for 120W wired fast charging.
 On the other hand, the Pro+ features a smaller 4,700mAh battery with comparatively modest 80W fast charging support.
 Both phones can be charged wirelessly at 50W.
-They are among the first phones to ship with OriginOS 3 based on Android 13.
+On the software front, the X90 series ship with OriginOS 13 in China while Vivo ships them with Funtouch OS 13 in the international market.

 Vivo X90 Pro Series Specifications: